Managing Agents

 helm install -n soverenio soveren-agent soveren/soveren-agent -f path_to/values.yaml

-Updating the Agent to the latest version is straightforward:
+Updating the Sensor to the latest version is straightforward:

 helm repo update soveren